Supporting your Child

 - Individual support for pupils with Education, Health and Care Plans.

-- Targeted support for individuals, pairs and small groups with SEND, from the Classroom Assistants, Learning Support Assistants or the Class Teacher.
+- Targeted support for individuals, pairs and small groups with SEND, from the Teaching Assistants, Higher Level Teaching Assistants or the Class Teacher.

 - Phonics/spelling support (IT programs including Nessy), focusing on spelling and sentence construction with small groups of SEND pupils.